 Over the past few months, mutual fund investors, especially those who have invested in Dividend Plans, may have come across a new term called IDCW or Income Distribution cum Capital Withdrawal.
-In fact, investors have received a notification from their asset management company in April 2021, conveying an alteration in terminology when SEBI revised ‘Dividend Option’ to IDCW in a mutual fund.
+In fact, investors received a notification from their asset management company in April 2021, conveying an alteration in terminology when SEBI revised the ‘Dividend Option’ to IDCW in a mutual fund.

 Let’s first understand what dividend plans are and how different they are from growth plans.